gagarine/docker-php/readme.md

-# Docker for PHP development (local machine)
+# Docker for PHP development on your local machine

 Docker for PHP development on mac OSX.
-This was only tested with [Docker for MAC (beta)](https://docs.docker.com/docker-for-mac/).
+This was only tested with [Docker for MAC](https://docs.docker.com/docker-for-mac/).

 By default docker-compose will launch 4 containers:
 - nginx